 - What happens if the air conditioning unit is under the solar roof?

-- What is active panel cooling?
+- What is induced panel cooling?

-- How does PowerNEST deal with snow?
+- How does the PowerNEST deal with snow?

 - How about corrosion?